Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 ...but:

-- Higher branching at high levels of the tree can give smaller batch proofs.
+- Higher branching at high levels of the tree can give smaller batch proofs. <!-- .element: class="fragment" data-fragment-index="0" -->
-- For storage, it is best to read consecutive data so high $r$ is better.
+- For storage, it is best to read consecutive data so high $r$ is better. <!-- .element: class="fragment" data-fragment-index="1" -->

+Notes:
+Q: Why would higher branching at high levels of the tree give smaller batch proofs?
+A: Less nodes are needed in order to prove various parts of the tree

 ---